Cinema of Malaysia: After 1975–2000: post-Ramlee, Shaw departure, foundation of FINAS

 In 2007, Tan Chui Mui's Love Conquers All won a Tiger Award at the 36th International Film Festival Rotterdam.
 In 2008, Liew Seng Tat's Flower in the Pocket also won a Tiger Award at the 37th International Film Festival Rotterdam.
 In 2011, over 40 films were released in Malaysia.

-In 2012, FINAS cooperated with Skim Wajib Tayang to allow 2 local films to be screened at local cinemas every week, effective on 24 May, to solve the delay of screening faced by local film industry.
+In 2012, FINAS introduced the protectionist Mandatory Screening Scheme (Skim Wajib Tayang) which allow 2 local films to be screened at local cinemas every week, effective on 24 May, to solve the delay of screening faced by local film industry.
 As such, in 2012, 70 films queued up to be shown in Malaysia nationwide.

+In 2014, Chiu Keng Guan's The Journey became the first non-Malay language film achieve most highest grossing local film in the Malaysian box office collecting RM12.92 million on the fourth weekend of release ending 23 February surpassing that of KL Gangster with RM11.74 million.
+The Journeys success led to Chiu working on Ola Bola (2016), a sports film that semi-fictionalized the Malaysian national football team's road to the 1980 Summer Olympics prior to Malaysia's decision in joining its boycott.
+Ola Bola was a commmercial success raking RM 16.67 million over a RM5 million budget. and a critical darling.

+In 2015, the Ghaz Abu Bakar-directed buddy cop movie Polis Evo starring Zizan Razak and Shaheizy Sam surpassed The Journey in its place with a collective gross of RM17.30 million.

+In 2016, Jagat by Shanjhey Kumar and Ola Bola was initially disqualified from the year's 28th Malaysia Film Festival's Best Film category shortlist over failing to fulfil the category's available language criteria, which caused outrage among filmmakers and the public and suspicions over conflict of interest.
+This led to a shakeup and revamp by Finas towards the now rendered outdated criteria in the FFM with Jagat eventually winning the brand-new Best Malaysian Film category.

+Since 2020s

-During the global pandemic, cinemas were closed for up to a year beginning around March 2020 till late September 2021.
-In the July 2022, the resurgence of cinema attendance was evidence by the high attendance for Mat Kilau: Kebangkitan Pahlawan ('Mat Kilau: The Rise of a Warrior') directed by Syamsul Yusof, in which he was reported to claim 'earned RM53mil in 13 days', thus earning the historical epic as the highest grossing Malaysian film of all-time beating his own directed film, Munafik 2 before Polis Evo 3 directed by his younger brother, Syafiq Yusof snatch 2nd place for collecting RM54 million in 11 weeks also collecting more than RM1 million in just 7 days in Astro First.
+As Malaysia became caught in the global COVID-19 pandemic, cinemas were closed for up to a year beginning around March 2020 till late September 2021.

+In July 2022, high cinema attendance was recorded for martial arts film Mat Kilau: Kebangkitan Pahlawan ('Mat Kilau: The Rise of a Warrior') directed by Syamsul Yusof, in which he was reported to claim 'earned RM53mil in 13 days', thus earning the historical epic as the highest grossing Malaysian film of all-time beating his own directed film, Munafik 2 before Polis Evo 3 directed by his younger brother, Syafiq Yusof snatch 2nd place for collecting RM54 million in 11 weeks also collecting more than RM1 million in just 7 days in video on-demand subscriptions.

 Non-Malay language cinema

-Malaysian films are also produced in Tamil and Mandarin.
-A Malaysian Tamil film titled Jagat won the best Malaysian film in 2016.
+Jagat, a Tamil-language film, won the best Malaysian film in 2016's Malaysia Film Festival.